greenboxal/doggohub/doc/development/shell_commands.md

 Since there are no anchors in the used regular expression, the `git:/tmp/lol` in the value would match, and the validation would pass.

-When importing, GitLab would execute the following command, passing the `import_url` as an argument:
+When importing, DoggoHub would execute the following command, passing the `import_url` as an argument:

 ```sh